Little Known Black History Fact: Etta Moten Barnett

 In 1934, based on her talents onstage and screen, Barnett was personally invited by President Franklin D. Roosevelt to sing at his birthday party at the White House.
-According to some accounts, the event took place in 1933 and further unconfirmed reports state her voice was dubbed for Ginger Rogers, a common practice for glamorous actresses who were not blessed with singing ability at the time.
+According to some accounts, the event took place in 1933.
+Further unconfirmed reports state Moten’s voice was dubbed in movies for actress Ginger Rogers, a common practice at the time for glamorous actresses who were not blessed with singing ability.

-Alongside her husband, she traveled as part of a U.S. delegation to Ghana, and she also stood as a cultural representative of the states at independence ceremonies across Africa.
-After her husband’s death in 1967, the Alpha Kappa Alpha woman involved herself in a variety of civic organizations.
+Alongside her husband, she traveled as part of a U.S. delegation to Ghana, and was also a cultural representative of the states at independence ceremonies across Africa.
+After her husband’s death in 1967, the Alpha Kappa Alpha soror involved herself in a variety of civic organizations.

 In 1979, Barnett was inducted into the Black Filmmakers Hall of Fame.
-In 2001, during her 100th birthday, Halle Berry presented Barnett with an award during the Chicago International Film Festival’s tribute “Black Women in Film – From Etta to Halle.”
+In 2001, during her 100th birthday celebration, Halle Berry presented Barnett with an award during the Chicago International Film Festival’s tribute “Black Women in Film – From Etta to Halle.”

 READ MORE STORIES ON BLACKAMERICAWEB.COM: